ledat1205/road-to-msc/datlt/Legacy/Hadoop.md

 - **Small File Processing**: Hadoop is not optimized for handling large numbers of small files, although improvements like IBM’s Adaptive MapReduce are being developed.
+	- In HDFS, the **NameNode** keeps metadata (location, permissions, block mapping) for every file **in memory**.
+	- Each small file still requires a block and a metadata entry, causing **memory pressure** and **metadata lookup overhead**.
+	- MapReduce jobs have to spawn one map task per file, so many small files create **too many small tasks**, wasting resources.
+	- Hadoop’s block size (default 128 MB) is large — small files don’t fill a block, leading to **poor storage efficiency**.

 - **Intensive Computations with Little Data**: Hadoop is inefficient for tasks involving heavy computations on small datasets.
+-